slevithan/babel-plugin-transform-regex/README.md

 ## Unsupported

-Tagged `regex` templates that interpolate variables or other dynamic values are not transformed.
+- Tagged `regex` templates that interpolate *variables* or other *dynamic* values are not transformed.
+- The specific options `subclass`, `plugins`, and `unicodeSetsPlugin` are disallowed.
+Regexes that use these options are not transformed.

 Support for interpolating variables that hold non-dynamic strings, regexes, numbers, and patterns might be added in future versions.
 Contributions are welcome!

-Although the use of most options via `` regex({…})`…` `` is supported, the following specific options are explicitly disallowed: `subclass`, `plugins`, `unicodeSetsPlugin`.
-Regexes that use these options are not transformed.

 ## Compatibility